VentusDrake/VBotDiscord/README.md

 This bot currently uses the following public API to fetch anime quotes:

 - [Vercel API](https://yurippe.vercel.app/) – for random anime character quotes.

+---

+## 📌 Notes

+> The bot currently is in development and uses **guild-specific slash commands**.
+> Global deployment is planned once features are finalized.